Skip to main content

 Market surveillance

-The number of market surveillance investigations recorded in the ICSMS (Information and Communications System on Market Surveillance) is overall increasing in Member States.
-This is improving controls in the single market and creating a stronger basis for cooperation across Member States.
-The increase is particularly marked in sectors such as personal protective equipment and motor vehicles.
+The indicators on market surveillance suggest that the number of investigations recorded in the ICSMS (Information and Communications System on Market Surveillance) is increasing in most Member States (with very high growth in the motor vehicles sector).
+This is improving controls in the Single Market and creating a stronger basis for cooperation between Member States.

 Access to public procurement